-Epha J. Roe is an English artist, writer and researcher specialising in landscape and the wider natural world, based in rural Herefordshire, U.K.
+Epha J. Roe is an English contemporary artist, writer, researcher and educator specialising in creative engagements with plants and the wider natural world.

 ABOUT EPHA’S WORK

-Drawing on the emerging science related to plant intelligence and its effects upon creative practice, Epha’s work explores the connections between humans and the natural world with a particular interest in the presence of the oak tree in English culture and history.
-This interest in the natural world also extends into the theoretical discipline of Queer Ecology, a form of queer engagement with aspects of nature that challenge the dominant narratives of nature which place heterosexuality and binary gender at its centre.
+Drawing on growing scientific and philosophical engagements with plant intelligence and its effects upon creative practice, Epha’s work explores the connections between humans and the natural world with a particular interest in the cultural history of individual plants or plant species.
+This interest in the natural world also extends into the theoretical discipline of Queer Ecology, a form of engagement with the natural world that challenges dominant narratives of nature that place heterosexuality and binary gender at its centre.

 Self-portrait with a mature oak tree which features as the subject of my Perceiving Phytochrome images, Hergest Croft Gardens , Kington, UK.